lab-archeologia-digitale/BraDypUS/docs/api.md

-  "fields": {}, // (object) associative object list of fields with field id as key and field label as value "core": { }, // (object) associative object list with fieldname as key and field value as value "coreLinks": [], // (array of objects) array with associative object list with coreLinks "allPlugins": [], // (array of objects) array with associative object list with plugin data "fullFiles": [], // (array of objects) array with associative object list with file data "geodata": [], // (array of objects) array with associative object list with geo data
+  "fields": {}, // (object) associative object list of fields with field id as key and field label as value "core": { }, // (object) associative object list with fieldname as key and field value as value "coreLinks": [], // (array of objects) array with associative object list with coreLinks "backLinks": [], // (array of objects) array with associative object list with backLinks "allPlugins": [], // (array of objects) array with associative object list with plugin data "fullFiles": [], // (array of objects) array with associative object list with file data "geodata": [], // (array of objects) array with associative object list with geo data